felixgao-0/neon/README.md

-# neon
+# TTC Dashboard
-A Hack Club YSWS where you get a adafruit matrix display
+From a Hack Club YSWS where you get a adafruit matrix display, thx Hack Club!